vasyl-khomko/jghjjhf/README.md

 new five.Board();
 ```

-You may optionally specify the port by providing it as a property of the options object parameter.
+<center>You may optionally specify the port by providing it as a property of the options object parameter.</center>

 ```js
 // OSX